Pre-drinking on a student budget

 No list of drinks is complete without a shot on there, and we promise this will be the best shot you'll ever have.

-All you have to do is fill up your shot glasses to 3/4 full with liqueur and then just top it up with double cream.
-Really, it is the best thing ever.
+All you have to do is fill up your shot glasses to 3/4 full with Chambord and then top it up with double cream.
+Trust us, it's the best thing ever.

 Top drinking games